Passport Health logo

 Rabies Saliva of Infected Animals High risk country.
 Vaccine recommended for long-term travellers and those who may come in contact with animals.

-Routine Vaccinations for the Dominican Republic
+Routine Vaccinations for Dominican Republic

 VACCINE HOW DISEASE SPREADS DETAILS